 You might think that 3D printing removes the need for injection molding, but if anything, it actually makes the process a lot more streamlined.
-If you need to create several identical objects without manually tweaking the printer settings every time, injection molding might be just what you need.
+If you need to create some identical objects without manually adjusting the printer settings every time, injection molding might be just what you need.

-So how does someone actually go about doing this?
-Well, it’s very simple.
-Below, we’ll walk you through everything you need to consider when injection molding with a 3D printer.
+So how does someone go about doing this?
+Well, it’s easy.
+Below, we’ll walk you through everything you need to know when injection molding with a 3D printer.

 Is Your Object Suitable?

 First and foremost, you’ll have to consider whether or not your object is a good fit for injection molding.
 Ask yourself the following questions:

 - How many do I need to make?